Value of Sugar to the Canadian Economy

 Sugar ingredient costs in Alberta are less than half of the sugar costs at US locations.
 In comparison to the United States, the opportunity for sugar-using food and beverage manufacturing in Alberta is driven by the availability of locally produced sugar at world market prices.
 No provincial sales tax in Alberta also contributes to the cost advantage.

-In 2018, Alberta's food and beverage manufacturing industry accounted for 13% of total food sales in Canada and the province ranked as the third largest food processor in Canada, after Ontario and Quebec.
-Food and beverage shipments have grown to $16.2 billion, representing close to 20% of total manufacturing in the province.
+In 2022, Alberta's food and beverage manufacturing industry accounted for 15% of total food sales in Canada and the province ranked as the third largest food processor in Canada, after Ontario and Quebec.
+Food and beverage shipments have grown to $24.1 billion, representing over 21% of total manufacturing in the province.
 Increases in sugar and sugar-using industries such as confectionery, bakery and fruit and vegetable processing contributed to the gain (See also: Alberta Agricultural Statistics Factsheet and Alberta Food Data Facts).

 The province of Alberta is strategically located to access North American and Asian markets.
-Alberta is the third largest exporter of primary and processed agricultural and food products in Canada, after Ontario.
-In 2018, processed agri-food product exports from Alberta were valued at $6.1 billion.
+Alberta is the second largest exporter of primary and processed agricultural and food products in Canada, after Ontario.
+In 2022, processed agri-food product exports from Alberta were valued at $8.7 billion.

 Food companies that locate production in Alberta can benefit from a reliable supply of high quality, low cost sugar.
 From a globally competitive location, companies can deliver products meeting high quality standards for customers throughout North America.